-Meanwhile, the monitor attached to the backside of the seat in front of me recalculates “distance to destination” every few moments; perhaps we are indeed guided by direction and purpose.
-The distance to destination decreases until the destination itself seems unknowable or simply becomes a finer and finer point of view.
+Meanwhile, the monitor attached to the backside of the seat in front of me recalculates “distance to destination” every few moments, and I also think about the point of departure, as the destination is woven into the journey itself.

 Santa Monica Daily Press